 Conferences and Careers Talks

 In recent years, we have arranged Healthcare Conferences, Law Days, a Media Day, an Engineering Conference, a Modern Language Conference, an English Conference, a Finance Day, a Women in Leadership Conference and a Property Conference.
-These conferences are always popular and draw students from Fifth and Sixth Form.
+These conferences are always popular and draw students from a range of years.

 The Department also arranges a number of before-school and lunchtime careers talks given by people working in various professions.
 Recent talks have included forensic science, accountancy, finance, medical research, architecture, law, journalism, as well as Headstart, the Year in Industry scheme and other Gap Year programmes.
 Students in Removes, Fifth and Sixth Forms are invited to attend.